 If you would like to start or continue to perform ancillary activities, you should always ask permission.
 The scope of your employment with the University of Twente and the scope of your ancillary activities are irrelevant.
 You must also always report changes in ancillary activities.

-You can request permission through the Ancillary Activities web application.
-This web application can be found on the staff portal under ‘my apps’ / ‘my appointment’.
+You can request permission by registering your ancillary activities via MyHR AFAS – My HR – Personal Details – Ancillary Activities.
 If you have any doubts about whether an activity could be considered an ancillary activity, then you are advised to report it.

-If you intend to set up a spin-off company and/or you want to participate in an existing spin-off company, then you must always report this through the Ancillary Activities web application.
+If you intend to set up a spin-off company and/or you want to participate in an existing spin-off company, then you must always report this through MyHR AFAS – My HR – Personal Details – Ancillary Activities.
 In order to assess how the spin-off activities relate to your position at the University of Twente, clear agreements need to be made for spin-off activities.
 These agreements vary depending on the spin-off company’s development stage.
 This is why you should always review the explanatory notes before reporting your activities for a spin-off company.

 Society demands transparency and integrity from organizations in the public domain.
 The University of Twente aims to meet these demands.
 It has been agreed with the Ministry of Education, Culture and Science and the VSNU Association of Universities in the Netherlands that the UT will provide external parties with insight into ancillary activities for which permission has been granted.
 This concerns information about the nature of the ancillary activities and the institution for which this work is being performed.
 All professors should also include their ancillary activities on their profile page.
-Ancillary activities for which permission has been granted are automatically shown on the people pages of the University of Twente and on the overview of ancillary activities of University of Twente professors.
+Ancillary activities for which permission has been granted are automatically shown on the people pages of the University of Twente.

 Because of the great value we place on integrity and transparency, even if you are not carrying out any ancillary activities, we would like to request that you make an annual confirmation of the current state of your ancillary activities registration.
-As soon as you receive a call for this, you can confirm this via the ‘declaration of ancillary activities’ screen in the ancillary activities web application.
+As soon as you receive a task in your workflow for the "Statement Ancillary Activities", you can confirm this via MyHR AFAS.

 During your annual performance appraisal, you and your manager will discuss if the agreements reached regarding ancillary activities are still up-to-date and sufficient or if they need to be adjusted.